philipshen/gateview/README.md

 For each of these services, there's an accompanying set of credentials that are either shared with the team or are up to each employee to manage on their own.
-Both of these options come with tradeoffs in time costs and vulnerabilities that we don't believe should exist in 2020.
+Both of these options come with tradeoffs in admin overhead and security vulnerabilities that we don't believe should exist in 2020.

 ## Solution